damienbod/AngularWebpackVisualStudio/README.md

 "watch-webpack-production": "npm run build-production --watch --color"
 ```

 The watch-webpack-dev npm script can be automatically be started in Visual Studio by adding the following to the package.json

 ```
 "-vs-binding": { "ProjectOpened": [ "watch-webpack-dev" ] }
 ```

+<b>Note</b> Webpac task runner cannot be used to build the Angular webpack application as it uses the wrong options and cannot be used to do a production build due to the ngc.

 ### Webpack SASS